sst/sst/www/docs/upgrade-guide.md

 The 2.0 upgrade is primarily ergonomic and should not result in any infrastructure changes.

-#### Before you upgrade

-SST no longer need to deploy a debug stack to support [Live Lambda Development](./live-lambda-development.md).
-You can remove the debug stack by going to your AWS CloudFormation console.
-Find the stack named `{stageName}-{appName}-debug-stack`, where `{stageName}` is the name of the stage, and `{appName}` is the name of your SST app.
-And remove the stack.

 #### Packages

 1. SST is now a monorepo, remove all packages referencing `@serverless-stack/resources` `@serverless-stack/cli` `@serverless-stack/node` and `@serverless-stack/static-site-env`.
 Install the `sst` package